mislav/poignant-guide/_posts/1900-01-03-quick-ride.md

 title: "A Quick (and Hopefully Painless) Ride Through Ruby (with Cartoon Foxes)"
 permalink: book/chapter-3.html
 layout: chapter
+sections:
+- - section1
+  - Language and I MEAN Language
+- - section2
+  - The Parts of Speech
+- - section3
+  - If I Haven't Treated You Like a Child Enough Already
+- - section4
+  - An Example to Help You Grow Up
+- - section5
+  - And So, The Quick Trip Came To An Eased, Cushioned Halt
 ---

 ![The foxes show up.](../images/the.foxes-1.png "The foxes show up.")